oracle/weblogic-deploy-tooling/site/config/target_env.md

 ### Pre-configured Target Environments

+These target environment configurations are included in the WebLogic Deploy Tooling installation.

 #### The Oracle Weblogic Server Kubernetes Operator Target

 This target environment can be applied by providing the command-line argument `-target k8s`.
 It will provide this additional processing:

-- the `k8s_operator_filter.py` filter will be applied to remove model elements that are not compatible with the Kubernetes environment
+- The `k8s_operator_filter.py` filter will be applied to remove model elements that are not compatible with the Kubernetes environment
-- variables will be injected into the model for port, host, and URL attributes
+- Variables will be injected into the model for port, host, and URL attributes
 - `lax` validation will be applied for the resulting model
-- credentials in the model will be replaced with references to Kubernetes secrets, and a script to create those secrets will be produced.
+- Credentials in the model will be replaced with references to Kubernetes secrets, and a script to create those secrets will be produced

 #### The Verrazzano Target
 This target environment can be applied by providing the command-line argument `-target vz`.
 It will provide this additional processing:

-- the `vz_filter.py` filter will be applied to remove model elements that are not compatible with the Kubernetes environment
+- The `vz_filter.py` filter will be applied to remove model elements that are not compatible with the Kubernetes environment
-- variables will be injected into the model for port, host, and URL attributes
+- Variables will be injected into the model for port, host, and URL attributes
 - `lax` validation will be applied for the resulting model
-- credentials in the model will be replaced with placeholder values, and a script to create corresponding secrets will be produced.
+- Credentials in the model will be replaced with placeholder values, and a script to create corresponding secrets will be produced
-- two additional Kubernetes resource files, `model.yaml` and `binding.yaml`, will be produced, with cluster and data source information derived from the model.
+- Two additional Kubernetes resource files, `model.yaml` and `binding.yaml`, will be produced, with cluster and data source information derived from the model